ssindham/Learning/README.md

-# Learning
+# Learning Git Commands
-This is about learning purpose only.
+This repository is made only for learning git commands.
+The *text* file contains random sentences.